 The Hornet’s vestibules are an okay size, but not enormous.
 I rarely put a lot under mine, preferring to have my bag inside the tent to keep insects out of it, so that’s not been an issue for me.

 I hope you found this NEMO Hornet 2 tent review useful.
-Looking back over it, I have a lot of criticisms, but overall, I think it’s an okay tent for backpacking.
-While it’s not as light as some high-end Dyneema fabric models, this is a very light tent that retails at significantly less, and it’s served me well for a few years.
+Looking back over it, I have a lot of criticisms, but overall, I think—for the money—it’s an okay tent for backpacking.
+For example, compare it to the Big Agnes Fly Creek HV 1 Carbon Tent which is very similar in design.
+The Big Agnes is about a pound lighter but costs hundreds more.
+The Hornet 2 is light enough for my needs, and it’s served me well for a few years.